Buddhism and Consciousness

 Enlightenment is characterized by an immutable transcendence of mundane consciousness.
 Once its truth is seen, it can never be unseen.

-This article unravels a great misunderstanding of consciousness in Buddhism.
+This article unravels a mystery of consciousness in Buddhism.

-The consciousness that is dependent on causes and conditions, or the aggregates, is the unenlightened consciousness.
-It is the mind that is lost in the world as Self.
+The consciousness that is dependent on causes and conditions, or the aggregates, is the mundane self-consciousness.
+It is the mind that is lost in the world as self.
 This was expounded by the Buddha in the Sutta on Dependent Origination (paṭiccasamuppāda):

-Consciousness in Buddhism is the English translation for a combination of Pali terms Viññāna, Citta, and Manas.
+Consciousness is the English translation for a combination of Pali terms Viññāna, Citta, and Manas.
 Where Viññāṇa corresponds to knowing, Citta to volition, and Manas to thinking.

-Despite the enigmatic nature, the term has become commonplace in modern history.
-Everyone appears to understand it, but no one can explain it.
+Everyone seems to understand it, but no one can explain it.
 Science has tried to find it with no success.
 It seems to be everywhere in the brain and nowhere at once.
-Robots and computers can mimic it, just like a CD can sound like a real singer.
-Consciousness has a quality that is difficult to conceive as arising from unconscious stuff.
+Computers can mimic it but not create it.

 It is the Unformed, the Unconditioned, the End,